 To grow your website, you should be collecting email addresses and leads through a contact form.
 In this article, we’ll show you how to create a WordPress contact form easily.

 Why Create a Simple Contact Form in WordPress?

-When you’re new to running a website, you may wonder if you should use a contact form or provide your email address on your website.
+When you’re new to running a website, you may wonder why you need a contact form.

 To help answer that question, here are the benefits of adding a contact form to your website:

 - Communication — Contact forms are a great way to allow your readers to quickly communicate with you.

 - Security — You keep your email address safe from spammers.
 Since your contact form doesn’t show your email address, spammers can’t steal it and add it to junk mail lists.

 - Organization — With a contact form you can connect to your email marketing service to make things even simpler by automating marketing or using email automation workflows.

 - Information — You control the information collected by adding only the fields you want site visitors to fill out on the form.
 This cuts down on the back and forth emails between you and a potential client.